Worldwide Brands Review — What is WWB and Is It Worth The Money?

 What is Worldwide Brands?

-Worldwide brands is a directory of drop shippers and wholesalers.
-There are over 8,000 suppliers in total in the searchable WWB database, and between them they have over 16 million products listed on Worldwide Brands — products that you can search for compare and contact the suppliers of through the Worldwide Brands members area.
+WWB is a directory of drop shippers and wholesalers.
+There are about 8,000 suppliers in total in the WWB database, and between them they have over 16 million products listed on Worldwide Brands .
+There is a fairly even split of drop-shippers and wholesalers, WWB does not specialize in one type of supplier or the other — they are useful for both.

-WWB is by far the largest directory of products — the closest competitor is Salehoo, which has a similar number of suppliers, but only lists about 1.5 million products on their site, compared to over 16 million (as of 2017) in World Wide Brands’s database.
+Worldwide Brands is by far the largest directory of products — the closest competitor is Salehoo, which has a similar number of suppliers, but only lists about 1.5 million products on their site, compared to over 16 million (as of 2017) in WWB’s database.

 All three of the top directories online offer some protection against scams: